VertexF/CHIP-8/README.md

 Credits
-  Joel/Bistket for teaching me how it all works: https://www.youtube.com/watch?v=rpLoS7B6T94 David Winter for writing the documentation: http://devernay.free.fr/hacks/chip8/C8TECH10.HTM
+  Joel/Bistket for teaching me how it all works: https://www.youtube.com/watch?v=rpLoS7B6T94 David Winter for writing the original documentation and other improving it: http://devernay.free.fr/hacks/chip8/C8TECH10.HTM